zhejianglab/PrestoZL/README.md

 There are three ways to set up the PrestoZL running environment.
 ## 1. Use Pre-built Docker Image(Recommand)

 We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**，it is an environment-ready image to run PrestoZL.
-You can skip the `Build From Docker Image` steps below.
-Ensure you have Docker installed on your system.
-You can follow the instructions [here](https://github.com/zhejianglab/PrestoZL/blob/main/dockerInstall.MD) to install Docker.
-Once you have Docker installed on your system, the image can be fetched as follow:
+Ensure you have Docker and nvidia-container-toolkit installed on your system, you can follow the instructions [here](https://github.com/zhejianglab/PrestoZL/blob/main/dockerInstall.MD).
+Then the image can be fetched as follow:

 Download pre-built docker image from dockerhub.
 If you have trouble in visiting dockerhub, you can downnload the Image from our [BaiduNetdisk](https://pan.baidu.com/s/11EMfbEFDQdRxn-tpA8EWrw?pwd=jhd3)
 ```